-ClickUp’s hierarchy allows you to fully utilize the GTD method by helping to organize items (that’s any sort of job or idea that comes to mind) so that they can be refined and acted upon, keeping you productive both at work and in your personal life.
+ClickUp’s Hierarchy allows you to fully utilize the GTD method by organizing items (any sort of job or idea that comes to mind) so that they can be refined and acted upon, keeping you productive both at work and in your personal life.

 Here are our best practices for setting up GTD in ClickUp:

 - Select "Add Space" and title it: Get Things Done

 - Add whatever statuses fit best: simple, custom or scrum (If you're doing development)

 Next we want to add Projects for the GTD Space we created:

 - Within the sidebar, select Add Project and title each Actionable and Non-Actionable Items (Titles for Lists are discussed below)

 - Include the statuses from the Space or add different Statuses for each Project based on what you may need

 3. Organize the Lists